CodeLayane/CodeLayane/README.md

 - 💞️ I seek to collaborate in the job market in an efficient and productive way...
 - 📫 How to contact me via email: layanesilv560@gmail.com

-- ⚡ Curiosity: I became interested in programming when I watched videos of people coding applications, I was fascinated and liked technology since I was a child, influenced by my father.
 <!---
 CodeLayane/CodeLayane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.